frizchar/apriori-algorithm/README.md

 # apriori-algorithm
-flask implementation of apriori algorithm
+flask implementation of the apriori algorithm